robertofinnisaro/robertofinnisaro.com/content/Robotics/pepper/pepper.md

 To wake pepper up, simply touch the tactile sensor in pepper head.
 Pepper will then wake up and enter the standing pose.

+## Powering off Pepper

+To turn off pepper it is the same process as turning on pepper.
+It is recommended to put a hand on its back to keep it in position whilst you turn pepper off.

+Press and hold the chest button for three seconds until pepper says `"GNUK GNUK"`.
+Pepper will then begin the shutdown sequence and will be fully turned off when all the LEDs have gone dark.